 An Easy Way To Encrypt And Decrypt Files From Commandline In Linux

-Today, we are going to see how to encrypt and decrypt files from command line in Linux using a free utility called GPG.
-GNU Privacy Guard, shortly GPG or GnuPG, is a command line encryption and signing tool to secure files.
+Today, we are going to see how to encrypt and decrypt files from command line in Linux using a free utility named GNU Privacy Guard (shortly GPG or GnuPG).
+It is a command line encryption and signing tool to secure files.
 We can easily encrypt the important and confidential files and documents using GPG and send/receive them over Internet.
-There are plethora of methods, applications, tools, and utilities are available to encrypt and decrypt files in Linux.
+There are, of course, plethora of methods, applications, tools, and utilities are available to encrypt and decrypt files in Linux.
 But, I find this method is the easiest one.

-Encrypt And Decrypt Files From Commandline In Linux
+Encrypt And Decrypt Files Using GnuPG From Commandline In Linux

-GnuPG should be installed by default in most Linux distributions.
+GnuPG should have come pre-installed by default in most Linux distributions.
 If it is not, you can install it as shown below.

 On Arch Linux and its derivatives: